knapply/RversusPython/README.md

-# hapPywoRld
+# RversusPython

 A collection of exercises comparing R and Python by demonstrating how each accomplishes the same task.
+Despite the name, this isn't a competition; they're just tools.
+Instead, the goal is to provide a basic resource walking through the fundamentals of each language as well (and admittedly as an opportunity for me to "relearn" Python and learn more about R).

 <img src="README_image.JPG" title='Credit to someone who cropped it from someone who copied it from someone who posted it somewhere on https://www.reddit.com/r/rstatsmemes/' width="300" style="display: block; margin: auto;" />